Nonlinear terahertz electro-optical responses in centrosymmetric electronic systems: Nonlinear Drude response

 where the terms in the ellipsis can be set to zero after the energy integral.
 To each of the three terms involving the correlation functions $(2p,a)$ the constant $C_{\al \be \ga \dl}^{(1p)}$ can be subtracted, and to each of the three terms involving the correlation functions $(2p,b)$ the constant $C_{\al \be \ga \dl}^{(1p)}$ can be added.
 This makes the frequency momentum sums in these correlation functions fully convergent.
 Eventually we get

 and

-Finally, using Eqs.~(\ref{eq:4.2}), (\ref{eq:4.3}), and (\ref{eq:4.4}) the nonlinear current kernel, defined in Eq.~(\ref{eq:2.21}), of a Drude metal is given by
+Finally, using Eqs.~(\ref{eq:4.3}), (\ref{eq:4.4}), and (\ref{eq:4.5}) the nonlinear current kernel, defined in Eq.~(\ref{eq:2.21}), of a Drude metal is given by

-Note, this result is consistent with the constraints imposed in Eq.~(\ref{eq:3.1}) by gauge invariance.
+Note, this result is consistent with the constraints imposed in Eq.~(\ref{eq:3.1}) by gauge invariance, since $\Pi_{\al \be \ga \dl}^{(3)}(\om_1, \om_2, \om_3) \sim \om_1 \om_2 \om_3$ for $(\om_1, \om_2, \om_3) \rightarrow 0$.
 Finally, the nonlinear conductivity can be readily obtained from the above by using Eq.~(\ref{eq:2.21-bis2}).
-Note also, the above Eq.~(\ref{eq:4.6}) is relevant as a low energy asymptotic behavior also for non-superconducting symmetry broken states such as nematic and density wave phases.
+Note also, the above Eq.~(\ref{eq:4.6}) is relevant as a low energy asymptotic behavior also for non-superconducting symmetry broken states such as nematic and density wave phases, as long as such phases stay metallic.

 Alternatively, the above result can be derived by considering the manifestly gauge invariant susceptibility

 In the above zeroes have been added and subtracted using the gauge invariance condition of Eq.~(\ref{eq:3.1}).
 It is simple to check that, for the gauge invariant quantity, the correlation functions $(1p)$, $(2p,a)$ and $(2p,b)$ vanish identically and only the correlation function $(2p,c)$ contribute.